ADavidBailey/Practice-Bidding-Scenarios/Documents/BridgeWinnersAnnouncement.md

 This should be done only once.
 When you paste the URL, it is saved by BBOalert, and each time you restart BBO, the saved URL is used to re-import the file contents, including any updates; so, you’ll always be up to date.
 You'll see this each time you start BBO:

 <center><img src="./images/BBOalertReadingData.png" width=30%></center>
-And, you'll note that the light blue Data tab has changed.
-At the bottom you'll see 'Bidding Scenarios' Url has been added.
+And, you'll note that the light blue Data drop-down has changed.
+At the bottom you'll see the 'Bidding Scenarios' Url has been added to the list.

 <center><img src"./images/BBOalertDataURL.png" width=30%></center>